 Psalms 33:5 says "... the earth is full of the goodness of the Lord.”

 "For since the creation of the world His invisible attributes, His eternal power and divine nature, have been clearly seen, being understood through what has been made, so that they are without excuse.
 (Romans 1:20 NASB)

-Considering the magnificence of God's creation, iit is hardly surprising that one of the things that the Psalmists deeply reflected on were His works.
+Considering the magnificence of God's creation and His it is hardly surprising that one of the things that the Psalmists deeply reflected on was His works.